triton-inference-server/server/docs/user_guide/custom_operations.md

 TensorFlow allows users to [add custom operations](https://www.tensorflow.org/guide/create_op) which can then be used in TensorFlow models.
-You can load your custom TensorFlow operations into Triton in two ways:
+You can load custom TensorFlow operations into Triton in two ways:
-* At runtime, by listing them in your model configuration.
+* At model load time, by listing them in the model configuration.
-* At load time, by using LD_PRELOAD.
+* At server launch time, by using LD_PRELOAD.

 To register your custom operations library via the the model configuration, you can include it as an additional field.
 See the below configuration as an example.